drsahin/jenkinsfile-pipeline-project/README.md

-## Part 3 - Configuring Jenkins Pipeline with GitHub Webhook to Run the Python Code
+##- Configuring Jenkins Pipeline with GitHub Webhook to Run the Python Code

 - To build the `python` code with Jenkins pipeline using the `Jenkinsfile` and `GitHub Webhook`, we will leverage from the same job created in Part 2 (named as `pipeline-with-jenkinsfile-and-webhook`).